robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

     :alt: Dashboard 2

-In the Product Batch ID field you enter the BID associated with the devices you want to bind ownership to.
+In the Batch ID field you enter the BID associated with the devices you want to bind ownership to.
 This could be a batch of chips, for example.

 .. note:: You can use one of the dummy reels to test functionality.

 You can enter the BID manually, by copying and pasting the BID, or by using a QR code scanner.
-Next, you need to specify the Product Cloud API into which you would like to provision the devices.
 Simply click **Add** to complete the provisioning process.
 You should now see the batch of devices listed in your list of Infineon devices:

 .. image:: ../img/pdn-6.png